dimfalk/netatmo.weather/README.md

 <!-- badges: end -->

-The goal of netatmo.weather is to provide access to Netatmo measurements and station metadata making use of the weather API at dev.netatmo.com.
+The goal of netatmo.weather is to provide access to Netatmo measurements and station metadata making use of the Netatmo Weather API.

 ## Installation